Phuks-co/throat/README.md

  - A database server, MySQL, MariaDB and Postres have been tested.
 Sqlite should work for messing locally
  - Redis
- - Python >= 3.5
+ - Python >= 3.7
  - A recent node/npm
- - libmagic and libexiv2
+ - libmagic and gobject

 ## Setup: